Fixed partners

 Customize court names to match your venue's layout.
 Instead of generic "Court 1, Court 2" labels, use meaningful names like "North Court" or "Gym A" for easier player navigation.

-How to use: Tap on any court name in the game view to edit it.
+How to use: Tap on the three-dot menu button beside the court name in the game view to edit it.
 Your custom names persist throughout the session and appear on printouts.

 Link two players to be fixed partners.
 Handles odd numbers of players and any mix of fixed teams with individual players.
 Use the link feature in the player roster to assign fixed partners.